MarcNairn/SpinOrg/README.md

 # Launch simulation, initial conditions and noise over several initializations is automatically set
 sim = ode_trajectory_solver(p, saveat=0.2, seed=abs(rand(Int)))
 ```

-If we then wanted to plot, say, the cavity population over time we can call ```plot_adaga(sim)``` to plot the average, top and bottom quantiles and standard deviation of our many trajectory simulation.
+If we then wanted to plot, say, the cavity population over time we evaluate ```y,y_std,y_q90 = expect(X2,sim)``` to obtain the average, standard deviation and top 90 quantile of our many trajectory simulation.

 ![Cavity population over time](plots/sample_images/adaga_SO.svg)